johnzastrow/phpblog/hugo-export/posts/2011-03-30-accessing-versioned-geodata-in-arcsde-with-sql.md

 ---
-title: Accessing versioned geodata in ArcSDE with SQL
+ #  Accessing versioned geodata in ArcSDE with SQL
 categories:
   - Database
   - GIS